nadam/tg-bot-api/README.md

 This Java library implements all the methods and types in [Telegram's Bot API](https://core.telegram.org/bots) including the new features in 2.1.
 [Telegram](https://telegram.org/) is an instant messenger for various platforms.

-Please note that this is an early release.
 If you find a bug or know some way to improve the library please report it to me as [an issue](https://github.com/nadam/tg-bot-api/issues) or [in private](https://telegram.me/nadam).
 Just don't ask me to add boiler plate stuff like getters and setters.
 There are lots of other Java libraries if you prefer that.

 Technical scope and limitations
 -------------------------------